 A list of NATO and national delegations’ press officers will be available at the Information desk in the Media Centre.

 The Media Centre is located in the outer city and it is not within walking distance from the Accreditation Office and the city centre.

 There will be regular shuttle transport for the accredited media between the Media Accreditation Office and the Media Centre.
-The shuttle bus will operate throughout the opening hours of the Media Centre on 29-30 Nov and 1 Dec.
-The schedule will be available later.

 Media representatives are strongly recommended to use the shuttle bus in order to reach and leave the Media Centre.